 We use a great deal of information in our services.
 For example, we process information about current and past service users working with us or receiving support or tenants in our accommodation.
 For each service Privacy Notices will be presented directly to these individuals in an upfront way, to ensure they clearly understand how we will use their information.

-To find out how we use, store and protect information obtained for these purposes please read our protecting your personal information leaflet (available on the website or in hard copy)
+To find out how we use, store and protect information obtained for these purposes please read our protecting your personal information leaflet (this is Second Step’s Privacy Notice and is available on the website or in hard copy)

 If you would like to ask questions about how your information is used, or raise a concern you can contact DPO@second-step.co.uk